jzrchilel/live-map-project/README.md

 # Live Map Project
 Live map show to the user a map of locations that are fetched from a data store.
 The map will update if a location is added without refreshing the browser.
-Each Locations shows its information *(name, latitude, lonngitude, status)*.
+Each Locations shows its information *(name, latitude, longitude, status)*.
 The user can edit, delete locations.

 ## Getting Started
 ### Prerequisites